 |1. ||Women ||3577 ||27.57% |

 |3. ||SC Employees ||2370 ||18.27% |

 | ||TOTAL employees working in the Bank ||12974 || |

 Rosters have been maintained as per Government guidelines and are regularly inspected/checked.

 Compassionate Appointments - A Scheme for Compassionate Appointments'/Paymentof Ex-gratia lumpsum amount" to /of heirs of employees dying in harness or retiringdue to incapacitation framed as per the directives of Government of India has beenimplemented.
 The details of compassionate appointments and payment of Ex-gratia lumpsumamount for the year 2016-17 is as under :

 The Contributory Group Insurance Mediclaim Policy for all employees includingretired employees has been renewed w.e.f.
-1.4.2016 and the Sum insured is increased upto'10.00 Lacs for existing employees.
+1.4.2017 and the Sum insured is increased uptoRs.10.00 Lakhs for existing employees.
 The details of renewal of policy are as under :